Heading to Austin? This short, sharp guide skips the fluff—get the essentials for an epic trip:

 LOCAL WISDOM

-- Don’t forget to hydrate!
-Drink plenty of water, especially in the hotter months.
+- Drink plenty of water, especially in the hotter months.

 - The “lakes” are not really lakes, but rather parts of the Colorado River that have been designated as lakes by small dams.
-The lakes all maintain a current from the Colorado River.
+All maintain a current from the Colorado River.

 - E. 6th Street is often closed to traffic on Thursday, Friday, and Saturday nights and open only to pedestrians.